 The project MAY but NEED NOT

-- have an academic focus (on your major or for your thesis, for example);
+- have an academic focus (on your major or for your capstone, for example);

 - fit within a traditional academic semester;